January 2014 Market Commentary

-Just to restate, I believe that the lack of an agreement on spending cuts at year end and the myriad of new regulations will be a damper on 2013 economic activity and therefore investment returns.
-That is why we are in emphasizing investments in companies with good cash flow, good cash distributions and companies that operate in areas where they have a completive advantage due to much lower energy costs and raw material input costs.
-Gold last year was as volatile as the stock markets.
-I believe copper and oil will be the inflation hedges going forward.
+I believe the economy is expanding at a slightly faster pace than in the past.
+That is why we are emphasizing investments in companies with good cash flow, good cash distributions and companies that operate in areas where they have a competitive advantage due to much lower energy costs and raw material input costs.
 We prefer companies that generate good after tax returns.
-With interest rates at historic lows, even as dividend taxes go up, the after tax returns are higher than most investment grade debt.
-Central Banks around the world have injected so much liquidity into their markets, that when it is finally put to work, commodities will move up dramatically in price.
-BSG&L is a long term investor.
-We believe if you are patient, build cash and buy good companies on pull backs, your portfolio will have good growth over the long term.
+With interest rates at historic lows, even as dividend taxes go up, the after tax returns are still higher than most investment grade debt.
+There is a growing shift from very low yield bonds into equity.
+BSG&L is a long term investor and we believe that if you are patient, build cash and buy good companies on pull backs, your portfolio will have good growth over the long term.

 Ben Dickey CFP/MBA/CHFC